 Definitely!
 There are plenty of dog bakeries that will sell what you are looking for, however, these can be expensive and have a lot of preservatives and undesirable ingredients.
 This recipe has minimal ingredients and expenses involved.

-This dog birthday cake can be stored in an air-tight container in the freezer for up to six months.
+Freezer: This dog birthday cake recipe can be stored in an air-tight container in the freezer for up to 2 months.

 More Recipes You'll Love